Brandenburg: Late Middle Ages

 In the early 12th century, the Slavic Duchy of Kopanica was established in the central part of present-day Brandenburg, whereas the Lubusz Land in the east remained part of medieval Poland.
 During the 12th century, the German kings and emperors re-established control over the Slav-inhabited lands of present-day Brandenburg, excluding Polish-controlled Lubusz Land, although some Slavs like the Sorbs in Lusatia adapted to Germanization while retaining their distinctiveness.
 The Roman Catholic Church brought bishoprics which, with their walled towns, afforded protection from attacks for the townspeople.
 With the monks and bishops, the history of the town of Brandenburg an der Havel, which was the first center of the state of Brandenburg, began.

 In 1134, in the wake of a German crusade against the Wends, the German magnate, Albert the Bear, was granted the Northern March by the Emperor Lothar III.
 He formally inherited the town of Brandenburg and the lands of the Hevelli from their last Wendish ruler, Pribislav, in 1150.
 After crushing a force of Sprevane who occupied the town of Brandenburg in the 1150s, Albert proclaimed himself ruler of the new Margraviate of Brandenburg.
-Albert, and his descendants the Ascanians, then made considerable progress in conquering, colonizing, Christianizing, and cultivating lands as far east as the Oder.
+The systematic settlement of the region by colonists from other parts of Germany and the Low Countries began around 1157.
+Albert, and his descendants the Ascanians, made considerable progress in conquering, colonizing, Christianizing, and cultivating lands as far east as the Oder.
 Within this region, Slavic and German residents intermarried.
-During the 13th century, the Ascanians began acquiring and seizing territory around and east of the Oder from Poland (Lubusz Land and north-western Greater Poland), later known as the Neumark, in contrast to the Altmark, the cradle of the March of Brandenburg.
+During the 13th century, the Ascanians acquired the Uckermark from Pomerania-Stettin and the Lebus Land from Poland (later known as the Neumark, in contrast to the Altmark, the cradle of the March of Brandenburg).

-In 1320, the Brandenburg Ascanian line came to an end, and from 1323 up until 1415 Brandenburg was under the control of the Wittelsbachs of Bavaria, followed by the Luxembourg Dynasties.
-Under the Luxembourgs, the Margrave of Brandenburg gained the status of a prince-elector of the Holy Roman Empire.
-In the period 1373–1415, Brandenburg was a part of the Bohemian Crown.
+In 1320, the Brandenburg Ascanian line came to an end, and from 1323 up until 1415 Brandenburg was under the control of the Wittelsbachs of Bavaria, followed by the Luxembourg dynasty.
+Under the Wittelsbachs, the Margrave of Brandenburg gained the status of a prince-elector of the Holy Roman Empire.
 In 1415, the Electorate of Brandenburg was granted by Emperor Sigismund to the House of Hohenzollern, which would rule until the end of World War I. The Hohenzollerns established their capital in Berlin, by then the economic center of Brandenburg.